 Who are you?

-InterlinearBooks.com is run by an international team of students from the University of Cambridge.
+InterlinearBooks.com is run by an international team of graduates from the University of Cambridge.
 Our mission is to bring literature to language learning.
 We have already made eight translations, which you can find on this website, and we hope to release much more.
 Please contact us if you have any feedback and subscribe to our mailing list to receive news and discounts from us and to find out which books we will be translating next.

 Our books come as electronic products.
 We make them easily printable and accessible on all kinds of devices.